florianneukirchen/scipy_filters/README.md

 - In the case of `"DTYPE"` (output data type), 0 means "same as input data type" and > 0 corresponds to the enum values used by [gdal](https://gdal.org/index.html).
 Exception: PCA (only float32/float64 as options).

 ## Changelog
+### Git main
+- Get translation working (except for help strings)
+- Add German translation
+- new algorithm to keep only n components of PCA

 ### 0.3 (03/2024)
 - New: Principal Component Analysis (PCA)